CLUBS & ORGANIZATIONS

 studentorg_chessclub2

 The Chess Club meets in the Learning Commons.
 Chess Club activities are designed for both the recreational and tournament-competitive mindset.
-To join, please reach out to Mr. Cuneo by clicking on his name below.
+To join, please reach out to Mr. Waggenspack by clicking on his name below.

 Open to any Eagle interested in learning or mastering coding skills and programming.
 Formerly known as the Java Club, the Coding Club is dedicated to sharpening skills and having fun as well.
 To join, please email Mrs. Woodlief by clicking on her name below.